-Cyber Security: Improve Your Online Strategy for Cyber Threats, Risks
+Cyber Security: Improve Your Online Strategy from Cyber Threats, Risks

-Cyber security refers to the use of network architecture, software, and other technologies to protect organizations and individuals from cyber attacks.
-The objective of cyber security is to prevent or mitigate harm to – or destruction of – computer networks, applications, devices, and data.
+Cyber security refers to the use of network architecture, software, and other technologies to protect organizations and individuals from cyberattacks.
+The objective of our cyber security service is to prevent harm and loss of application data on information systems.

 For cyber security strategy to succeed, it must continually evolve to keep pace with the shifting strategies and technologies used by hackers.
 More importantly it requires a multi-pronged effort that includes security management for better monitoring and visibility, cloud protections for all environments, mobile security that follows wherever the business leads, threat prevention and anti-ransomware technology, and security appliances that grow with business needs to current and future cyber security needs.

 - Boost innovation by ensuring safer collaboration across all environments, including cloud and mobile

 - Avoid data breaches and other cyberattacks that can drive down the value of your business—e.g, Verizon bought Yahoo at $350 million less than its original price because of its data breaches.

 - Cyber security on premises does not automatically extend to the cloud or mobile—make sure you’re secure across all platforms